Colombian Fitness Guru Diana Maux Flaunts Insane Curves In White Bikini

-Diana Maux spent the weekend in southern California for work, but she also made sure to fit in a little extra fun in the sun while at it, as she showed her Instagram fans.
+Diana Maux spent the weekend in southern California for work, but she also made sure to fit in a little extra fun in the sun, as she showed her Instagram fans.
 The Colombian fitness guru took to the popular social media platform to share a snapshot in which she smolders in a bikini that puts her killer curves fully on display, to the delight of her followers.

-The photo shows the brunette bombshell posing on some metal steps at the San Diego Convention Center, as the geotag she included with her post indicates.
-As she explained in the caption, Maux was in San Diego for the Health and Fitness Expo, which took place over the weekend.
+The photo shows the brunette bombshell posing on some metal steps at the San Diego Convention Center, as the geotag she includes with her post indicates.
+As she explains in the caption, Maux was in San Diego for the Health and Fitness Expo, which took place over the weekend.

-Maux is posing with her legs back as she rests one foot behind her, in a pose that further accentuates the curves of her body.
+Maux is posing with her legs back as she rests one foot behind her, further accentuating the curves of her body.
 Maux is wearing her brunette tresses styled down in naturally wavy locks that cascade over her shoulders.

-Since going live, the post — which Maux shared with her 501,000 Instagram followers — has garnered more than 7,300 likes in under a day of being posted, as of the time of this writing.
+Since going live, the post — which Maux shared with her 501,000 Instagram followers — has garnered more than 7,300 likes in under a day.
 The same time period also brought in upwards of 230 comments to the photo.
 Users of the social media app who are fans of the model took to the comments section to praise her beauty and to share their admiration for her.

 “Love it!” one user raved, trailing the comment with a red heart emoji.